Tweaking the number of the MGRS layer

 Anyway I have updated the server version so you will probably get the correct version anyway - but the file in the offline is again updated, and the diff

-3. Bruce Kendall Says:
+3. Bruce Kendall says:

 Barry